What is Cyclotron?

-Treat Cancer: Cyclotrons can be used in particle therapy to treat cancer, using the ion beams from cyclotrons can be used to penetrate the body and kill tumours by radiation damage.
+Cyclotrons can be used in particle therapy to treat cancer, using the ion beams from cyclotrons can be used to penetrate the body and kill tumours by radiation damage.

 The frequency is given by:

-q is charge of particle,
+q is the charge of the particle,

-B is magnetic field used in cyclotron,
+B is the magnetic field used in the cyclotron,

 M is mass of the charged particle.